Environmental Design of Buildings (MSc)

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2019/20 academic year.
 The final modules will be published by September 2019.

-If you are a full-time student, you will undertake all modules and complete your dissertation in one year.
+As a full-time student, you will undertake all modules and complete your dissertation in one calendar year

 |Module title||Module code||Credits|

 |Earth and Society||ART022||10 credits|

 |Environmental Design Practice||ART034||40 credits|